two-7/openCAN/README.md

 ### ⚡ Digital Outputs

-All 8 digital output channels are NPN switch-to-ground stages (MMBT2222A).
-VIN pulls the output node high through a base/collector resistor, and the SAMD21 GPIO drives the transistor base, pulling the output low when active.
+All 8 digital output channels are NPN switch-to-ground stages (MMBT2222A). openCAN pulls the output node high through a base/collector resistor, and the SAMD21 GPIO drives the transistor base, pulling the output low when active.
 D0, D1, and D4–D7 are the six low-amp output control channels.
 D8 and D9 are sized for relay coil drive.
 (D2 and D3 are reserved as the CAN controller interrupt lines.)

 | Pin | Driver | Resistor | Function |
 | --- | ------ | -------- | -------- |